 Acoustic Dynamics has conducted a review of the local council, state government and federal legislation that is applicable to noise assessment for the subject site.
 The relevant sections of the legislation are presented below.
-The most stringent criteria which have been used in the assessment of the subject site are summarised below.

 2.1 NORTHERN BEACHES COUNCIL CRITERIA